RiiConnect24/Wii-Guide/_pages/en_US/wiilink.md

 ##### For vWii Users ONLY

-If you are on vWii and are downloading the Forecast Channel, these steps are required.
+If you are on vWii and are downloading the Forecast Channel, you must tweak the system via Priiloader for the app to function properly.
+Instructions on how to do this may be found [here](riiconnect24-vwii), in Section IV.
 Otherwise, you may skip to Section I.
-{: .notice--info}
+{: .notice--warning}

-1. Download `Priiloader_v0_10RC3.zip` from [here](https://github.com/DacoTaco/priiloader/releases/tag/0.10.0-RC3).
-2. Unzip `Priiloader_v0_10RC3.zip` and copy the apps folder to your SD Card or USB Drive.
-3. Download `LoadPriiloader.zip` from here.
-4. Unzip `LoadPriiloader.zip` and copy the apps folder to your SD Card or USB Drive.
-5. Visit [this](https://garyodernichts.github.io/priiloader-patch-gen/) site to generate a Priiloader patch that will fix a timestamp issue.
-6. Follow the instructions on the page then copy the result.
-7. On your SD Card or USB Drive, traverse to `apps/priiloader` and open `hacks_hash.ini`.
-8. Paste the patch from Step 6 at the bottom of the `hacks_hash.ini`.
-Save the file and proceed to Section I.

 ##### Section I - Using WiiLink Patcher